cheng-jiang/cheng-jiang/README.md

-### Hi there 👋
+Cheng is a second-year M.S.
+Financial Economics student at Columbia Business School, graduating in May 2023.
+His previous experiences include equity research and fund of funds (FOF) research.
+Besides professional and academic life, he is a student pilot training in the New York metropolitan airspace.

-I am an MS Financial Economics student at Columbia Business School graduating in May 2023.
-I previously graduated from Rensselaer Polytechnic Institute with a Bachelor of Science in Computer Science-Business and Management in 2020.
+Cheng graduated magna cum laude from Rensselaer Polytechnic Institute with a B.S. in Computer Science, double majored in Business and Management.

 <!--
 **cheng-jiang/cheng-jiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.